noec764/erpnext/docs/dooks/setting-up/integrations/gocardless-integration.md

 ## Mandate cancellation

-You can setup a Webhook in GoCardless to automatically disabled cancelled or expired mandates in Dooks.
+You can setup a Webhook in GoCardless to automatically disabled cancelled or expired mandates in Dokie.

-The Endpoint URL of your webhook should be: https://yoursite.com/api/method/dooks.erpnext_integrations.doctype.gocardless_settings.webhooks
+The Endpoint URL of your webhook should be: https://yoursite.com/api/method/dokie.erpnext_integrations.doctype.gocardless_settings.webhooks

-In this case do not forget to configure your Webhooks Secret Key in your GoCardless account settings in Dooks.
+In this case do not forget to configure your Webhooks Secret Key in your GoCardless account settings in Dokie.

 ## Supported transaction currencies